someflydays/physics-simulation/README.md

 This project aims to simulate the dynamics of heavy ion collisions, akin to those observed in experiments conducted by the ALICE Collaboration at CERN.
 The simulation will generate synthetic data sets that mirror the outcomes of Pb-Pb collisions.
 This data will then serve as input for a suite of analysis tools designed to visualize, analyze, and draw insights from the collision events.
 An exact replication of LHC collision complexities are out of scope for this personal project, so this simulation will simplify certain aspects with the goal of generating meaningful data.

-Beyond the simulation itself, this project will be driven by a comprehensive CI/CD pipeline that incorporates various technologies including Puppet, Nomad, Jenkins, OpenStack, and GitHub Actions.
+Beyond the simulation itself, this project will be driven by a comprehensive CI/CD pipeline that incorporates various technologies including Puppet, Nomad, Jenkins, and GitHub Actions.
 This pipline will automate the building, testing, and deployment of the data analysis tools.
 Software integration engineering best practices are prioritized.
 For more project documentation, please view the `docs/` directory.

 ## Project Structure